Asabeneh/30-Days-Of-JavaScript/08_Day_Objects/08_day_objects.md

 There are different methods to manipulate an object.
 Let us see some of the available methods.

-_Object.assign_: To copy an object without modifying the original object
+_Object.assign(target, ...sources)_: Creates shallow copies of key value pairs that are then added to the target object without modifying the original object

 ```js
 const person = {